3788 North Arm Road Ely, MN 55731 Directions

 Campers are grouped as much as possible according to age and experience.
 Groups are kept small, by design (4-8 people).
 A big part of what makes Widji special is the strong friendships that groups form on trail.
 We encourage campers to come to camp ready to meet new people and make friends.
 Most Widji camper attend camp individually.
 We also understand that sometimes two campers may want to share a trail group.
 We will try to honor friend requests for up to two friends but we cannot accommodate requests for more than two friends to be grouped together.
 Sibling pairs will be put in different groups if registered in the same session.

 The YMCA of the North’s Camping Programs welcome all participants into our programming including transgender, gender non-conforming, gender non-binary, and other gender expansive campers.
 We hope that our camps will provide a safe space for all of our campers to explore their identities and discover their life path.
 We value identity exploration as an integral part of adolescent development.
-Our current practice is to organize campers into trail groups according to the female/male gender binary.
-We invite campers who identify as transgender or gender non-conforming to group themselves where they feel most comfortable.
-We are also piloting three All Gender BWCAW Canoe sessions over the summer of 2021 to better serve this population of young people and offer all of our campers a trail experience that is less defined by gender.
-For more information about how Widjiwagan addresses gender, please review our Information Guide.
+Camp Widjiwagan offers all-gender and single gender session options at most levels of our programming.
+For more information about how Widjiwagan addresses gender, please review Gender at Camp.